Improving Product Finder & Site Search

 Testers expects the results to increase the more filters they choose.

-"I clicked on it, but it didn't do anything."
+"I clicked on Security, but it didn't do anything."

 Testers express confusion in how the category buttons function.